anderslarssonvbg/StokabWebApi/README.md

 			"projection": "WGS84"
 		},
 		"district": "GAMLA STAN",
-		"suppliers": [ // "optional, should only be provided if not heavy to calculate" {
+		"suppliers": [ /* "Optional, should only be provided if not heavy to calculate" */ {
 				"name": "STOKAB",
-				"fiberStatus": "IN_REAL_ESTATE", // "'AT_ADDRESS', 'AT_SITE_BOUNDARY'"
+				"fiberStatus": "IN_REAL_ESTATE", /* "'AT_ADDRESS', 'AT_SITE_BOUNDARY'" */
-				"statusValidationRequired": true // "indicates if the fiberStatus needs manual validation to assure availability" }
+				"statusValidationRequired": true /* "Indicates if the fiberStatus needs manual validation to assure */ availability" }
 		],
  		"relatedPointIds": [